florisvb/PyNumDiff/README.md

 ### Installing

 The code is compatible with >=Python 3.5.
 It can be installed using pip or directly from the source code.

-#### Installing via pip
+Basic installation options include:

-`pip install pynumdiff`
+* From PyPI using pip: `pip install pynumdiff`

-#### Installing from source using pip git+:

-To install directly from github using pip: run `pip install git+https://github.com/florisvb/PyNumDiff`
+* From source using pip git+: `pip install git+https://github.com/florisvb/PyNumDiff`

-#### Installing from source using using setup.py:

-To install from source code on your machine using setup.py requires pre-installing `numpy, scipy, matplotlib`.
+* From local source code using setup.py: requires pre-installing `numpy, scipy, matplotlib`.
 Then run `python ./setup.py install` from inside this directory.
 See below for example.

-#### Installation example

-`cvxpy` requires pythonX-dev packages.
+Installation of the optional packages such as `cvxpy` can be tricky because `cvxpy` requires pythonX-dev packages.
 Depending on your version of Ubuntu it can be challenging to meet all the right requirements and installation options.
 Here are several tested example installation workflows:

 ###### Complete install on Ubuntu 16.04 using python3.5 in blank virtual environment using pip git+: